 Alexa Calling – With this versatile skill, you can link your Android smartphone to Alexa and use voice commands to trigger phone calls, text messages, and music playback on your connected device.
 Apart from making calls and texts hands-free and convenient, this skill can also help locate your phone if you do not remember where you left it last.

 Announcements – If you have multiple Echo devices spread across your home or different homes, you can keep your family in sync with the Announcements skill.
 This allows you to use ask Alexa to broadcast a message to all your family members.

-Drop In Feature – The drop in feature is kind of like announcements.
-You can connect directly to another Alexa enabled device as if it were an intercom.
+Drop-In Feature – The drop-in feature is kind of like announcements.
+You can connect directly to another Alexa-enabled device as if it were an intercom.

 Let’s say you’re in the kitchen and you want to talk to your spouse who’s in the bedroom.
 Say “Alexa, drop in on the bedroom“.
 And, like that, you’re having an open 2-way conversation.

-You can do with an acquaintance in another residence also, provided you have each authorized one another to “drop in” in your Alexa settings.
+You can do this with an acquaintance in another residence also, provided you have each authorized one another to “drop in” in your Alexa settings.

-Finally, you can “drop in” on a specific Echo from the Alexa app in your phone as well.
+Finally, you can “drop-in” on a specific Echo from the Alexa app in your phone as well.

 Amazon Shopping – Remember the built-in shopping list I told you about a few paragraphs ago?
 Well, how about instead of telling Alexa to add O.J. to your shopping list, you just say: